 Commuter and intercity passenger rail services play an important role in Maryland's transportation network.
 For certain markets, passenger rail carries a sizeable share of travelers.
-For example, the Northeast Corridor Intercity Travel Study2 of 2015 found that intercity passenger rail carries 27% of trips between the greater Baltimore/Washington metropolitan areas and New York City and 19% of trips between the greater Baltimore.
+For example, the Northeast Corridor Intercity Travel Study of 2015 found that intercity passenger rail carries 27% of trips between the greater Baltimore/Washington metropolitan areas and New York City and 19% of trips between the greater Baltimore/Washington metropolitan area and the Philadelphia metropolitan area.
 In both cases, rail has a higher modal share than bus or air travel and is second only to highway travel.

-The 2019 State of the Commute Survey Report3 found that the Virginia Railway Express and MARC commuter services carried 1.6% of commuters in the Washington metropolitan area in 2019.
-The US Bureau of the Census 2009 - 2013 American Community Survey estimated that MARC carried 0.9% of Baltimore area commuters in 2013.4 The Statewide Transit Plan
+The 2019 State of the Commute Survey Report found that the Virginia Railway Express and MARC commuter services carried 1.6% of commuters in the Washington metropolitan area in 2019.
+The US Bureau of the Census 2009 - 2013 American Community Survey estimated that MARC carried 0.9% of Baltimore area commuters in 2013.
+The Statewide Transit Plan